Visit Buenos Aires: The Ultimate Buenos Aires City Guide

 Bring Large, Clean Bills

-If you're dead set on exchanging money in Buenos Aires (hey, I don't blame you.
-That ATM fee is high!), bring large bills.
-Exchange houses in Argentine prefer hundreds and will accept fifty dollar bills.
-Do not bring five, ten or twenty dollar bills, they won't accept them.
-Also, make sure the bills are impeccable (no tears, marks or writing).
-It's probably best to get these straight from a bank teller at home before leaving, so they can personally give you the best quality bills.
+If you're dead set on exchanging money in Buenos Aires, bring large bills.
+Exchange houses in Argentina prefer hundreds but will also accept fifty dollar bills.
+Do not bring five, ten or twenty dollar bills, they won't take them.
+Make sure the bills are impeccable (no tears, marks or writing).
+It's best to get these straight from a bank teller at home before leaving so they can personally give you the best quality bills.

 Where to stay: Buenos Aires Neighborhood Guide